A compositional framework for open classical kinematic systems: Introduction

 Section~\ref{Sec:2} reviews earlier work on open systems \cite{BWY} and identifies its limitations for systems with feedback.
 It also presents the assumptions about kinematic systems in classical mechanics that motivate the introduction of a rigid inclusion category of \emph{ACM-systems}.
 Given categories $\CatC$ and $\CatC^\prime$ and a functor $\F\colon \CatC\to\CatC^\prime$, Section~\ref{Sec3} defines ACM-diagrams and formulates technical conditions on $\F$ related to the span-tightness condition \cite{WY}.
 It proves the results required for Section~\ref{Sec4}.
 Section~\ref{Sec4} introduces ACM-systems and their composition in a rigid inclusion category and proves that the conditions from Section~\ref{Sec3} yield an ACM-system unique up to isomorphism.

 Take $\Diff$ to be the category of smooth manifolds with smooth maps, and $\SurjSub$ to be the category of smooth manifolds with surjective submersions.
-Section~\ref{Sec:CMK-systems-as-rigid-inclusions} shows that the forgetful functor $\F\colon \SurjSub\to\Diff$ satisfies the conditions introduced in Sections~\ref{Sec3} and \ref{Sec4}, yielding an ACM-category over $\F$.
-It presents examples of open kinematic systems in this framework and shows that certain linkages, although constructible from lower kinematic pairs, require more than two actors.
+Section~\ref{Sec:CMK-systems-as-rigid-inclusions} shows that the forgetful functor $\F\colon \SurjSub\to\Diff$ satisfies the conditions introduced in Sections~\ref{Sec3} and \ref{Sec4}, yielding a rigid inclusion category over $\F$.
+It presents examples of open kinematic systems in the rigid inclusion framework and shows that certain linkages, although constructible from lower kinematic pairs, require more than two actors.
 In particular, it proves that the universal joint and the sliding hinge are not lower kinematic pairs because they require at least three distinct actors.
 The section also initiates a classification of lower kinematic pairs.
 This classification arises naturally within the abstract framework and illustrates its applicability to classical mechanics.
-The emergence of an ACM-category in this setting indicates possible applications beyond classical mechanics.
+The emergence of a rigid inclusion category in this setting indicates possible applications beyond classical mechanics.